amsonline/unity-extended-markets-iap/README.md

 ## Implementation
 First, implement Unity Purchasing into your project through Unity Services.
-Then, go to <your-project-folder>/Assets/Plugins/UnityPurchasing/Bin/Android and replace the GooglePlay.aar with the one provided in this repo.
+Then, navigate to `<your-project-folder>/Assets/Plugins/UnityPurchasing/Bin/Android` and replace the `GooglePlay.aar` with the one provided in this repo.

 DONE!